3D Reconstruction of Objects in Hands without Real World 3D Supervision: Approach

 \seclabel{visor-prep}

-\visor~\cite{darkhalil2022visor} is a recent dataset that provides labels for short video snippets from the \epic dataset~\cite{damen2020collection} with tracks for hands \& objects they are interacting with and their segmentation masks.
-It provides a rich set of hand-object interactions, \eg taking out milk from fridge, pouring oil from bottle, kneading dough, cutting vegetables, and stirring noodles in a wok.
-Our interest is in the reconstruction of {\it rigid} objects which are {\it in-contact} with a hand.
-Hence, we employ a combination of automated and manual filtering, both at the level of snippets and the frames within a snippet, to prepare a dataset for training our model.
+Our framework requires dataset containing multi-view images of rigid hand-object interactions in the wild, with 3D hand pose and 2D object masks.
+To construct such a dataset, we consider \visor~\cite{darkhalil2022visor} which provides 2D tracks for hands, objects they are interacting with and their segmentation masks.
+It contains a rich set of hand-object interactions, \eg taking out milk from the fridge, pouring oil from bottles, kneading dough, cutting vegetables, and stirring noodles in a wok.
+Our interest is in the 3D reconstruction of {\it rigid} objects which are {\it in-contact} with a hand, but there are no 3D object annotations in VISOR.
+Hence, we process it to prepare a dataset for training our model.

-We start with some automated filtering based on contact annotations that come with the dataset.
-We select object tracks where one and only one hand is in consistent contact with the object.
-This removes tracks that are entirely on background objects or have multiple hands involved (\eg kneading dough).
-If the object within a sequence interacted with both left and right hands in separate frames (\eg object is moved from one hand to the other), the sequence is split into two subsequences, one for each hand.
+We first sample a subset of VISOR involving hand-object contact, using available contact annotations.
+We select object tracks where only one hand is in consistent contact with the object.
 This leaves us with 14768 object tracks from the original \visor dataset.

-Next, we manually filter the dataset to select a subset that showcases manipulation of rigid objects with a single hand.
-We also remove data with significant motion blur, occlusion, and image border clipping.
-This leaves us with 604 video snippets showing 144 different object classes being interacted with.
-These 604 snippets have 3.25 frames on average and span an average duration of 0.5 seconds.
+We then manually filter this subset to select a subset that showcases manipulation of rigid objects with a single hand.
+This leaves us with 604 video snippets showing hands interacting with different objects.